CHT2520-web-prog/integrating-frontend-with-laravel/README.md

 </head>
 ```
 - Test in a browser, you should find that you have successfully inserted a React component into the page.
-- Finally to check everything is working, add a Tailwind class into the React component e.g.
+- Finally, to check everything is working, add a Tailwind class into the React component e.g.

 ```javascript
 function ReactButton() {